If your habits don't line up with your dream, then you need to either change your habits or change your dream ― John C. Maxwell

 Each time you put off something easy to do something hard, you’re using your willpower.
 It turns out that willpower is a limited resource and gets exhausted the more you use it.

-That’s why if you try to study daily on an ad hoc basis, it’s much more likely to not get done.
+That’s why if you try to study daily without a specific plan, it’s much more likely to not get done.
 Then you end up like everyone else: only studying when a test is looming closer, under the tyranny of an impending deadline.

 Cramming is an ineffective way to study, which is why (as you’ll find out soon) distraction is an enemy you will need to vanquish to build strong study habits.